top of page

 (WORKERS bring in a dilapidated window frame implying the outside of La Posada as it stood before restoration.
 Sounds of cars and trains.
 There may be flashing lights and a siren, as from a police car.)

-(Lights up as TINA, ALLAN, and DAN stand staring at the imagined building.
+(TINA, ALLAN, and DAN stand staring at an imagined building.
 All wear knapsacks.)

 TINA